cbor-wg/update-8610-grammar/draft-ietf-cbor-update-8610-grammar.md

 ~~~
 {: #e6527-orig2a title="Original RFC 8610 ABNF for BCHAR"}

-## Change proposed by Errata Report 6543
+## Change Proposed By Errata Report 6543
 {:unnumbered}

 Errata report 6543 proposes to handle the two cases in separate